michalroots/michalroots.github.io/_posts/2021-01-18-salty-chocolate-bar.md

 - 1/2 cup chia seeds
 - salt

-Melt chocolate and mix well with other ingridients.
+Melt chocolate and mix well with other ingredients.
 Pour over the base, add topping if desired.
 Leave to cool.
 Place in freezer for 2 hours.

 ## Topping:
 - 1 apple thinly sliced